Old-Fashioned Peanut Brittle

 What is the best way to store peanut brittle?

 Store peanut brittle in an airtight container or a metal tin.
-You can also freeze peanut brittle, but it’s unnecessary.
+You can also freeze peanut brittle, but it’s not necessary.

 Can I make peanut brittle without a candy thermometer?

 Yes, you can make peanut brittle without a candy thermometer.
-Just make sure a small amount of the candy, when cooled, hardens to ensure the whole batch has cooked enough to harden as well.
+Just make sure a small amount of the candy hardens when cooled to ensure the whole batch has also cooked enough to harden.

 Can peanut brittle be too hard?